korayozgurbuz/TechCrunch-Verification-Codes/README.md

 b. if each news has an image

 Then it clicks one of the news from “The Latest News” list to reach the full content and then it verifies;

 a. if the browser title is the same with the news title

 b. if there are links within the news content

+The code is written using Java with selenium framework and Junit library.